 Kevin would wake up to see his sister's tweet about running late, his cousin's Facebook check-in at the airport, and his aunt's Instagram post about flying first class.
 He would text his mom, who would threaten to post a bad Yelp review if she were not allowed off the airplane.
 The end.

-Today, you can get ahold of anyone anywhere within seconds.
-No wonder this is on the top of our benefits list!
+Today, you can get a hold of anyone anywhere within seconds.
+No wonder this is at the top of our benefits list!

 Facebook, for instance, had over 2.7 billion monthly active users during the first half of 2020.
-That is an absolutely massive scale!
+That is a massive scale!
 As for speed, information is conveyed over the internet at the speed of light.
 That is fast.

 Gone are the days of mailing a written letter to someone and waiting days or weeks to hear back from them.